Chick-lit Heroine: Her Profile

-Rule #1 is straightforward.
-If you’re talking about your ex, then you’re not over him, and you’re not ready for a new relationship.
-Rule #2 is common sense.
-If you get sloppy drunk, you won’t look cute, and your behavior will make a very bad impression on your hunky dinner partner, especially if he’s one of the good guys who won’t take advantage of you in that condition.
+This rule is common sense.
+If you get sloppy drunk, you won’t look cute, and your behavior will make a very bad impression on your hunky dinner partner.
+Double that if he’s one of the good guys who won’t take advantage of you in that condition.

 A few years ago I lost my husband to cancer.
-I went back out on the dating scene when I thought I was ready.
-I knew there were more divorced men than widowers in my age bracket, and I am aware that perfectly good people get divorced for all sorts of reasons, and so I didn’t (and still don’t) object to going out with someone who has been divorced.
+After what I considered an appropriate amount of time I went back out on the dating scene.
+I knew there were more divorced men than widowers in my age bracket.
+Good people get divorced for all sorts of reasons, and so I didn’t (and still don’t) object to going out with someone who has been divorced.

 I did discover early on, however, that a surprising number of men on a first date with me would bring up their ex in one way or another, never a good one.
-I can imagine that men know about Rule #1, but I can also imagine that the dynamics of a divorce – as opposed to the death of a spouse – sometimes make the desire to say something about the ex so great that the person on the date just can’t help himself (or herself) from saying something.
+Apparently the emotional dynamics of a divorce are different from those of the death of a spouse.
+And thus the desire to say something about the ex is so great the person on the date just can’t help himself (or herself).
 I’m sympathetic but unimpressed by the lack of impulse control during a space of, say, an hour and a half.

 I like a drink as much as the next person.
-I can admit to the fact that there have been occasions when I’ve been feeling no pain, but I would never imagine that a man would find me attractive in that state, especially not in the early stages of getting-to-know-you.
+I can admit to the fact that there have been occasions when I’ve been feeling no pain.
+However, I would never imagine that a man would find me attractive in that state.
+Especially not in the early stages of getting-to-know-you.

 I get that chick-lit is like eating the most divine no-calorie chocolate ice cream.
 It’s yummy to lap up the story of a likable heroine who indulges in bad dating behavior and still gets her HEA.
 I guess I like ice cream with hot fudge sauce, that is, when the heroine behaves in way to justify her HEA in a modern real-world sort of way.